Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Discussion and Main Results

 \begin{lem}[\cite{ChJo18ax}] Whenever $-A$ generates a holomorphic semigroup $e^{-zA}$ in $\B(X)$ for some complex Banach space $X$, and $e^{-zA}$ is holomorphic in the open sector $\Sigma_{\delta}\subset \C$ given by $|\arg z|<\delta$ for some $\delta>0$, then the operator $e^{-zA}$ is injective on $X$ for each such $z$. \end{lem}

 The injectivity is for $t>0$ clearly equivalent to the geometric property that two solutions $e^{-tA}v$ and $e^{-tA}w$ to the differential equation $u'+Au=0$ cannot have any points of confluence in $X$ when $v\ne w$.
-In particular an obvious consequence of this is the backward uniqueness of $u'+Au=0$; i.e.\ $u(T)=0$ implies $u(0)=0$.
-But injectivity was seemingly first obtained in \cite{ChJo18ax}, cf.\ the elementary proof in Proposition~1 there, using unique analytic continuation. (\cite[Cor.\ 4.3.9]{Rau91} is analogous, but is given for the Laplace operator $A=\mlap$ on Euclidean space and local vanishing of $e^{t\lap}u_0$ in an open set at a fixed time $t>0$.)
+One obvious consequence of this is the backward uniqueness of $u'+Au=0$; i.e.\ $u(T)=0$ implies $u(0)=0$.
+But injectivity was seemingly first obtained in \cite{ChJo18ax}, cf.\ the elementary proof in Proposition~1 there, using unique analytic continuation. \cite[Cor.\ 4.3.9]{Rau91} is analogous, but is given for the Laplacian $A=\mlap$ on Euclidean space, though for local vanishing of $e^{t\lap}u_0$ in an open set at a fixed time $t>0$.
+(An early attempt to obtain Lemma~\ref{inj-lem} was made in a special case in \cite{Sho74}, but it had flaws pointed out in \cite{ChJo18ax}.)

 Injectivity of $e^{-tA}$ is also a crucial tool for the proof of the log-convexity in the present paper.
 Indeed, the fact that $h(t)>0$ allows an application of the next result, that characterises the log-convex $C^2$-functions as the solutions to a differential inequality: